cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 use the new instance manager.
 The rolling update procedure culminates with a switchover, which is controlled by the `primaryUpdateStrategy` option, by default set to `unsupervised`.
-When set to `supervised`, users need to complete the rolling update by manually promoting a new instance through the `cnp` plugin for `kubectl`.
+When set to `supervised`, users need to complete the rolling update by manually promoting a new instance through the `cnpg` plugin for `kubectl`.

 !!!
 Seealso "Rolling updates"